Best daily deals

 Negatives

-Let’s face it: conference calls are rarely ever smooth.
-Best-case scenario, you only say “what” a few times, and worst-case scenario, you spend an hour of your day parodying an old Verizon commercial.
+Let’s face it: conference calls are rarely smooth.
+In the best-case scenario, you only say “what” a few times, and in the worst-case scenario, you spend an hour of your day parodying an old Verizon commercial.
 Seeing how the ability to work from home has become more relevant even post-pandemic, the right equipment for telecommuting is essential.
 We’ve put together a list of the best headphones for conference calls to make remote work a little less frustrating.

 What's new?